lmmartinez97/alphadrive_bp/pseudocode.md

 ```

 - The self-play functions that generate game data through MCTS simulations.
-- `run_selfplay`: Runs an infinite loop where it retrieves the latest network and generates a game using MCTS, saving it to the replay buffer.

 - `play_game`: Generates a single game using MCTS until a terminal state or maximum moves are reached.
 - `run_mcts`: Core MCTS algorithm to decide on actions.
 - `select_action`: Selects an action based on visit counts during MCTS.